edge-servers/immunity-wifi-login-pages/README.md

 Prerequisites for running browser-based tests:

 1. [Gecko driver](https://github.com/mozilla/geckodriver/releases/) needs to be installed.
-2. Having running instances of openwisp-radius and openwisp-wifi-login-pages is required.
+2. Having running instances of immunity-radius and immunity-wifi-login-pages is required.
 3. `OPENWIPS_RADIUS_PATH` environment variable is needed to setup/tear down the database data needed to run the browser tests.
 This can be set using the following command:
    ```
    export OPENWISP_RADIUS_PATH=<PATH_TO_OPENWISP_RADIUS_DIRECTORY>
    ```
-4. If a virtual environment is used to run openwisp-radius then this needs to be activated before running browser tests.
+4. If a virtual environment is used to run immunity-radius then this needs to be activated before running browser tests.
 5. Configuration file of `mobile` organization is needed before running `yarn start`.
    `mobile` organization can be created by running:
    ```
    node browser-test/create-mobile-configuration.js
    ```
-6. In the test environment of openwisp-radius, the `default` organization must be present.
+6. In the test environment of immunity-radius, the `default` organization must be present.

-After doing all the prerequisites, you need to make sure OpenWISP RADIUS is running:
+After doing all the prerequisites, you need to make sure Immunity RADIUS is running:

 ```
 cd $OPENWISP_RADIUS_PATH